-Like Jenny Craig (*Est. $30 per month, plus food costs), participating in the Nutrisystem diet means purchasing prepackaged frozen meals.
+Like Jenny Craig (Est. $30 per month, plus registration fee, food and shipping), participating in the Nutrisystem diet means purchasing prepackaged frozen meals.
 The diet plan can be customized for men, women, seniors, vegetarians and those with diabetes, and a membership also provides online weight-loss tools and free counseling.
 The diet is based on the glycemic index, so meals focus on high-fiber ingredients that keep you full longer.

 Those who like Nutrisystem say it's convenient and easy to follow, and experts like that the frozen meals are relatively low in sodium and saturated fat.
 However, Nutrisystem ranked poorly in two reputable taste tests.
 Many users report getting hungry quickly, since most of the meals contain fewer than 400 calories.
 Overall, experts say Nutrisystem doesn't teach overweight individuals the skills they need to keep weight off; once you stop eating the prepackaged meals, the pounds can come back easily.
-Instead, they say Weight Watchers (*Est. $30 to join, plus weekly fees) will give you the tools you need for long-term success.
+Instead, they say Weight Watchers (Est. $20 to $30 per month, plus weekly meeting fees) will give you the tools you need for long-term success.

 U.S. News & World Report, Health magazine, WebMD and CBS MoneyWatch have the best reviews of Nutrisystem.
 The analysis is lengthy and detailed, and sources include nutrition and health experts.
 Epicurious.com and ConsumerReports.org both conduct taste tests of Nutrisystem's food, although there's little commentary to accompany the ratings.
 User reviews at Viewpoints.com and a listing at the Better Business Bureau are also helpful.

 1. U.S. News & World Report